 Federal and State drinking water regulations require detectable disinfectant (chlorine) residual throughout our distribution system.
-Water entering the City's distribution system from the Water Treatment Plant has an average chlorine residual of 0.50 to 1.40 parts per million.
+Water entering the City's system distribution from the Water Treatment Plant has average chlorine residual of 0.70 to 1.50 parts per million.

-"Some people may be more vulnerable to contaminants in drinking water than the general population.
+Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immune compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-EPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (1-800-426-4791)."
+EPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (1-800-426-4791)

-RESULTS OF LEAD AND COPPER SAMPLING
+RESULTS OF LEAD AND COPPER SAMPLING IN 2019